typelevel/Laika/docs/extending-laika/directive.md

 The `Spans` object let's us create a directive for an inline element as that has a different node type as the final result of the directive and the API is typesafe.
-For block level markup directives you'd use the `Blocks` object, for template directives the `Template` directives.
+For block level markup directives you'd use the `Blocks` object, for template directives the `Templates` object.
 The features and APIs are identical, but there are subtle differences in return types.